GTMStack

 Analyze Support Tickets and Community Forums

-Your support tickets reveal the problems your existing customers face — and those problems are the same ones your prospects are searching for solutions to.
+Your support tickets reveal the problems your existing customers face.
+Those problems are the same ones your prospects are searching for solutions to.

-Community forums (Reddit, industry Slack groups, LinkedIn groups) are another goldmine.
+Community forums (Reddit, industry Slack groups, LinkedIn groups) are another source of real language.
 Search for discussions about your category and note the exact phrasing people use.
 “How do you handle lead routing when you have multiple products?” is a real question someone types into Google, and it’s a keyword opportunity.

 Use Google Search Console Data